Walls, Mississippi: Leatherman Development

-The Leatherman family has begun to develop industrial, commercial and residential projects in town limits of Walls.
-The first industrial tenant, Sigma Supply Co., has moved into a new 254000 sqft building off US 61 and Star Landing Road in the Leatherman 325 acre industrial park.
+The Leatherman family has begun to develop industrial, commercial and residential projects within the town limits of Walls.
+The first industrial tenant, Sigma Supply Co., has moved into a new 254000 sqft building off U.S. Highway 61 and Star Landing Road in the Leatherman 325 acre industrial park.
 Sigma Supply is a distributor of industrial and packaging equipment and facilities supplies.
 The 1900 acre Leatherman Planned Unit Development in Walls touts a new elementary school with 900 students, which opened in August 2008, joining Lake Cormorant Middle School that currently has 700 students.
 Lake Cormorant High School opened in 2011.